-Who’s ready to make the MOST of the REST of 2016 with a Mid Year Review?!
+Who’s ready to make the MOST of the REST of 2017 with a mid-year review?!
 I know I sure am.
 One of my favorite series on the blog is the annual New Year for a New You review series, but six months later, my soul stirs for another quiet session of reflection.

 Today I’ll prompt you with a review of the last six months, and then I’ll leave my answers below.
-Come back next week (a 2-parter!) so that we can go over what’s working (aka what you need to do MORE of) to make the *most* of the *rest* of 2016.
+Come back on Thursday (a 2-parter!) so that we can go over what’s working (aka what you need to do MORE of) to make the *most* of the *rest* of 2017.

 Begin with these five questions: